 • Computed tomography can detect polyps and other pathological formations.

-• Anoscopy (rectomanoscopy) is used to assess the condition of the mucous membrane of the anus, as well as to take material for biopsy.
+• Anoscopy (rectomanoscopy) is used to assess the condition of the anal mucosa, as well as to take material for a biopsy.

 • Anorectal manometry.
 In accordance with the structure of the anus (see photo above), the muscular apparatus (sphincters) of the anus is diagnosed.
-Most of the time, the anal muscles are tense as much as possible to control bowel movements and flatulence.
-Up to eighty-five percent of basal anal tone is provided by the internal anal sphincter.
-With insufficient or absent coordination between the muscles of the pelvic floor and the sphincters of the anus, dyschezia develops, which is manifested by difficult defecation and constipation.
+Most of the time, the anal muscles are kept at maximum tension to control bowel movements and flatulence.
+Up to eighty-five percent of basal anal tone is carried out by the internal anal sphincter.
+With insufficient or absent coordination between muscles pelvic floor and the sphincters of the anus develop dyschezia, which is manifested by difficult bowel movements and constipation.

-• This method allows you to identify hernias, prolapse of the intestine, uterus, hemorrhoids, fistulas, cracks and other pathologies of the anus and rectum.
+• This method allows you to identify hernias, intestinal prolapse, uterine prolapse, hemorrhoids, fistulas, fissures and other pathologies of the anus and rectum.

-The anatomical structure of the anus is such that the skin in this area is especially sensitive, and pathogenic bacteria can settle in its folds if hygiene is not observed, frequent constipation or diarrhea, resulting in discomfort, irritation, itching, unpleasant odor and pain.
+The anatomical structure of the anus is such that the skin in this area is especially sensitive, and in its folds, due to poor hygiene, frequent constipation or diarrhea, pathogenic bacteria can settle, which can result in discomfort, irritation, itching, bad smell and pain.

-To reduce these manifestations and their prevention, you should:
+To reduce these manifestations and prevent them, you should:

-• Wash the anus and the skin around it with water without soap (the latter can dry the skin and, as a result, lead to even more discomfort).
-Preference should be given to the Cavilon spray or the use of alcohol-free wet wipes (as toilet paper irritates the skin).
+• Wash the anus and the skin around it with water without soap (the latter can dry out the skin and, as a result, lead to even greater discomfort).
+It is necessary to give preference to Cavilon spray or the use of alcohol-free wet wipes (since toilet paper irritates the skin).

-• The skin around the anus should be dry.
+• The skin in the anal area should be dry.

 • It is necessary to create a barrier to moisture penetration.
-For example, it is recommended to use the cream "Dimethicone", which creates a protective film on the skin around the anus.
+For example, it is recommended to use Dimethicone cream, which creates a protective film on the skin around the anus.

-• The use of pharmacy powders (for example, talcum powder or cornstarch).
+• Using pharmaceutical powders (for example, talc or cornstarch).
 They should be applied to previously cleansed and dried skin.

-• Use of disposable linen or moisture-absorbing pads.
+• Use of disposable underwear or moisture-absorbing pads.

-• The use of "breathable" linen and clothing made from natural materials with a free cut that does not restrict movement.
+• Using “breathable” underwear and clothes made from natural materials with a loose fit that does not restrict movement.

-• In case of fecal incontinence, change your underwear immediately.
+• In case of fecal incontinence, underwear should be replaced immediately.

 Treatment